lfaucheux/PyLUCCBA/README.md

 ## Data customization/addition

-You may want to add your own scenarii regarding, say, how the price CO2 evolves, the trajectory of output flows to produce annually, the necessary quantity of input that is required to produce 1 tonne of output, etc...
+You may want to add your own scenarii regarding, e.g., how the price of CO2 evolves over time, the trajectory of output flows produced annually, the quantity of input that is required to produce 1 tonne of output, etc...
-The easiest way to work with custom data is to imitate the package-native data that are contained in the [*resources*](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources) folder.
-Let's thus start with a local copy of this folder:
+The easiest way of working with custom data is to imitate the package-native data contained in the [*resources*](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources) folder.
+Let's start with a local copy of this folder:

     >>> import PyLUCCBA as cc
     >>> cc.folder_copier(name='resources')